MT-Bench¶

 - Judge Bias: If using an LLM as a judge, it may inherit the biases of that judge (e.g., preference for certain styles or lengths).

-- Static Nature: Like all fixed benchmarks, it risks data contamination over time.
+- Static Nature: Like all fixed benchmarks, it risks data contamination as it is widely included in training sets.

 When to use it¶